 Verandah Rooftop Rotisserie

 Momentus Hotel Alexandraโs rooftop restaurant will host an Easter Sunday brunch from 12 noon to 3 pm.
-Syrena, Singaporeโs first mermaid, will perform and share stories.
+The event will feature two elite mermaids, who will be performing, interacting with guests, and leading “mermaid activities”.
 The buffet includes a 75ยฐC slow-roasted Cรดte de Boeuf and a poolside BBQ with Balinese grilled sweet corn.

 Adults pay $118++ while children aged six to 11 dine for $58++.